Loops with exponent three in all isotopes: Nonexamples

 We now consider some examples of loops which are not van Rees loops to show that the various defining conditions are necessary.
 These examples were found by a mixture of the finite model builder \textsc{Mace4} \cite{McCune} and by home-grown software.

 \begin{example} Having exponent $3$ is not, \emph{a priori}, an isotopically invariant property of a loop.
-The smallest counterexample is given in Table \ref{t:exp3}.
+The smallest counterexample is given in \Tref{t:exp3}.

-This loop has exponent $3$, is commutative and has the weak inverse property, that is, it satisfies the identity $x(yx)^2 = y^2$.
+This loop has exponent $3$, is commutative and satisfies the identity $x(yx)^2 = y^2$, which (for loops of exponent $3$) is the weak inverse property.
 In fact, this loop is isotopic to the Steiner quasigroup of order $7$.
-To see that it fails to be a van Rees loop, observe, for instance, that there is a subsquare of order $2$ formed by rows $a,b$ and columns $c,d$. \end{example}
+In addition, it turns out that every isotope of the loop is power-associative.
+However, to see that it fails to be a van Rees loop, observe, for instance, that there is a subsquare of order $2$ formed by rows $a,b$ and columns $c,d$.
+Then apply \cref{c:sublpclosed}. \end{example}

-\begin{example} A loop of exponent $3$ can have all left and right translations be regular permutations of order $3$, but still not have the van Rees property.
+\begin{example} A loop of exponent $3$ can have all left and right translations being regular permutations of order $3$, but still not have the van Rees property.
 Put another way, the identities (vRL3) and (vRL4) in Theorem \ref{t:variety2} cannot be dispensed with.
 The smallest example showing this is given in Table \ref{t:reg}.

 To see that this is not a van Rees loop, observe that the occurrences of $d$ in the cells $(\id,d)$ and $(a,c)$ do not lie in a subsquare of order $3$. \end{example}

 \begin{example} Similarly, in Theorem \ref{t:variety}, the conditions (vR1) and (vR2) are independent.
 In other words, for a quasigroup or loop to have the van Rees property, it is not sufficient that, say, $L_x^{-1}L_y$ be regular of order $3$ for all distinct $x,y\in Q$.
 An example is the loop defined on $\mathbb{Z}_3\times \mathbb{Z}_3$ by